-A console that’s well over half a decade old is sure to be usurped by a newer model soon, and with the PlayStation 5 out in the wild as the focus of most of Sony’s attention going forward, now’s a good chance to pick up the best cheap PS4 games from the platform’s storied history.
+As a console that’s well over half a decade old and with the PlayStation 5 out in the wild as the focus of most of Sony’s attention going forward, now’s a good chance to pick up the best cheap PS4 games from the platform’s storied history.

-Your mind may instantly wander to the recently announced PlayStation Hits for cheap PS4 games, but they’re actually a considerable markup when you can pick them up for far cheaper without the fancy label.
+Your mind may instantly wander to the recently announced PlayStation Hits for cheap games on PlayStation 4, but they’re actually a considerable markup when you can pick them up for far cheaper without the fancy label.
 If you’re shopping on a budget or simply want to skim through the PS4’s extensive library without breaking the bank, here’s what lies in store.

 1. Deus Ex: Mankind Divided